Victor J. Stenger

 Victor John Stenger (/ˈstɛŋgər/; January 29, 1935 – August 25, 2014) was an American particle physicist, philosopher, author, and religious skeptic.

 Following a career as a research scientist in the field of particle physics, Stenger was associated with New Atheism and he authored popular science books.
 He published twelve books for general audiences on physics, quantum mechanics, cosmology, philosophy, religion, atheism, and pseudoscience, including the 2007 best-seller God: The Failed Hypothesis: How Science Shows That God Does Not Exist.
 His final book was God and the Multiverse: Humanity's Expanding View of the Cosmos (2014).
 He was a regular featured science columnist for the Huffington Post.

 An advocate for removing the influence of religion from scientific research, commercial activity, and the political process, Stenger coined the quote: "Science flies you to the moon.
-Religion flies you into buildings".
+Religion flies you into buildings" (a reference to the September 11 attacks).

 Personal life

 Victor J. Stenger was born on January 29, 1935, and raised in a working-class neighborhood of Bayonne, New Jersey.
 His father was a Lithuanian immigrant, and his mother was the daughter of Hungarian immigrants.
 He died on August 25, 2014, at the age of 79.